 -

-The lines above illustrate the use of
+The lines above in the play are delivered by

 Options: